TommyLike/resalloc-kubernetes/README.md

 ...
 ```

-## Note
-If there'r no `delete` permissions for pod and pvc in Service Account, the alloced resource may be leaked and need to be manually released!!
+**NOTE**: If there's no `delete` permissions for pod and pvc in Service Account, the allocated resource may be leaked and need to be released manually!

 # Generate pod
 command would be: